What does an Apple Watch do – Apple Watch features (2025)

 Viewing a notification is as simple as raising your arm.
 The Notification Center can be accessed by swiping down from the watch face.
 Although we might not want to clear important messages/notifications, we don’t want you to drown in a sea of annoying notifications either.
 If you find yourself in a situation like this, there are two options available to you – manually clear each notification by swiping down on it or scrolling to the bottom of it and tapping ‘Dismiss’, or clear all notifications at once.
 To clear all your notifications at once, simply access the Notification Center, force touch, and tap Clear All.
 This will clear all notifications from both your Apple Watch and iPhone.

-To respond to a notification, scroll to the bottom of the notification and tap the button to perform the action.
+To respond to a notification, scroll to the bottom of the notification and tap the button to act.
 When your Apple Watch locks or you turn on ‘Do Not Disturb’, your notifications go to your iPhone instead of your watch.

 1. Open the Watch app on your iPhone, tap the My Watch tab, and then tap Notifications;